backstage/backstage/packages/backend-plugin-api/api-report.md

 import { Readable } from 'stream';
 import { Request as Request_2 } from 'express';
 import { Response as Response_2 } from 'express';
-import { SchedulerService as SchedulerService_2 } from '@backstage/backend-plugin-api/scheduler';

 // @public (undocumented)
 export interface AuthService {